All Episodes

 But I think the bigger issue is the rush to judgment that we saw all across the media.

-Uh we have a media today that uh hopes that something is true rather than checks it to see if it is true.
+We have a media today that hopes that something is true rather than checks it to see if it is true.

-And uh, until we fix that, until we wind that back, I think uh my profession is gonna continue to deserve the public.
+And until we fix that, until we wind that back, I think my profession is going to continue to serve the public.

 It set us all back in journalism, and it set the country on an unnecessary roller coaster.

-So Chuck Todd is irritated about it in a Twitter outburst that the Buzzfeed story is being used to tar all in the media, uh, maybe forgetting that his network they jumped the gun on this story all day Friday, and they jumped the gun on the Covington school story, And you know, even said that the kid was racist without any independent corroboration.
+Well, Chuck Todd is irritated about it in a Twitter outburst that the BuzzFeed story is being used to tar all in the media, maybe forgetting that his network, they jumped the gun on this story all day Friday, and they jumped the gun on the Covington school story and even said that the kid was racist without any independent corroboration.

-Uh let's get back to the with this with Greg Jarrett.
+Let's get back with this with Greg Jarrett.

 I thought last week was a huge breakthrough week in terms of the investigation into the deep state.